home / writing

 What does ‘better’ mean?
 I’d argue we find improvement when we discover patterns that represent our work more efficiently, intuitively, or clearly.

-Pattern 1: From If Chains to Pattern Matching
+Pattern 1: Pattern Matching

 Here’s an example of what I used to write: